Phone scams are a million-dollar business.

 For scams like these, always seek verification outside the phone call.
-Call the grand kid’s parents and see if the kid is traveling.
+Call their parents and see if they're traveling.
 Hang up and try to call the kid’s number yourself.

 This scam is especially convincing because the scammers will rattle off details you wouldn’t think are readily available.
-Details like your grand kid’s name and age, where he or she lives or might be traveling.
+Details like your grandkid’s name and age, where they live or might be traveling.
 But bear in mind, these are details scammers can buy, or even glean off social media.
 So never just trust someone on the phone, even if they might sound like a relative.

 Phone scammers call and claim they’re with local law enforcement.
 They’ll inform you that you missed a jury summons, and now you’re in serious legal trouble.
 There’s a fine you have to pay to stay out of jail.
 Naturally, the officer or deputy will try to convince you to pay right there, on the phone, with a credit card.